NadiaRozman/Python_Data_Analysis_Project/README.md

 **Key Insights:**

 ![Optimal Skills for Data Analysts](images/5_Most_Optimal_Skills_for_Data_Analysts.png)
-*Scatter plot visualizing the most optimal skills (high paying AND in demand) for data analysts in the US.*
+*Scatter plot visualizing the most optimal skills (high-paying and in-demand) for data analysts in the US.*
+> All analyses and visualizations are based on the US-focused subset of the global dataset.

 - **SQL and Python** are the **highest-value skills**, appearing in approximately 50% and 32% of job postings respectively, while offering strong salaries around $97K-$100K.
 These represent the optimal combination of ubiquity and compensation.
 - **Tableau** strikes an excellent balance, appearing in about 28% of jobs with a competitive salary around $98K, making it a highly strategic visualization skill to master.